The Lost World: Jurassic Park: Critical response

-On review aggregation website Rotten Tomatoes, the film holds an approval rating of 54% based on 79 reviews and an average rating of 5.6/10.
+The Lost World: Jurassic Park was released to mixed reviews.
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 57% based on 152 reviews and an average rating of 5.70/10.
 The site's critical consensus reads: "The Lost World demonstrates how far CG effects have come in the four years since Jurassic Park; unfortunately, it also proves how difficult it can be to put together a truly compelling sequel."
 On Metacritic, the film has a weighted average rating of 59 out of 100, based on 18 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert, who gave the first film three stars, gave The Lost World only two, writing: "It can be said that the creatures in this film transcend any visible signs of special effects and seem to walk the earth, but the same realism isn't brought to the human characters, who are bound by plot conventions and action formulas".
 Gene Siskel of the Chicago Tribune also gave the film two stars and said: "I was disappointed as much as I was thrilled because 'The Lost World' lacks a staple of Steven Spielberg's adventure films: exciting characters. [...]
 Even in the original 'Jurassic Park', the dinosaurs – not to mention the human beings – had more distinct personalities than they have here.
 Save for superior special effects, 'The Lost World' comes off as recycled material".

 Kevin Thomas of the Los Angeles Times saw improved character development over the original: "It seemed such a mistake in Jurassic Park to sideline early on its most interesting character, the brilliant, free-thinking and outspoken theorist Ian Malcolm (Jeff Goldblum) with a broken leg, but in its most inspired stroke, The Lost World brings back Malcolm and places him front and center", calling it "a pleasure to watch such wily pros as Goldblum and Attenborough spar with each other with wit and assurance".
-Stephen Holden of The New York Times saying, "The Lost World, unlike Jurassic Park, humanizes its monsters in a way that E.T. would understand".
+Stephen Holden of The New York Times wrote, "The Lost World, unlike Jurassic Park, humanizes its monsters in a way that E.T. would understand".
 Owen Gleiberman of Entertainment Weekly gave the film a B grade; he remarked, "Mr. T-Rex was cool in the first Spielberg flick, sure, but it wasn't until [it was in] San Diego that things got crazy-cool.
 It's the old 'tree falling in the woods' conundrum: Unless your giant monster is causing massive property damage, can you really call it a giant monster?"

 Spielberg said that during production he became increasingly disenchanted with the film:

 Spielberg regretted that the film characters are aware they are going to an island of dinosaurs, unlike the previous film.
-He later said that he knows a major reason why his sequels tend to not live up to the quality of his original films:
+In 2016, he said: